-Harper’s road to creating Black Girls Surf was anything but linear.
-A stint in the U.S. Coast Guard, numerous jobs in the tech and finance industries, and a stretch as a celebrity designer all preceded her foray into the surfing industry.
+Harper’s road to launching Black Girls Surf was anything but linear.
+A stint in the U.S. Coast Guard, numerous jobs in the tech and finance industries, and a stretch as a celebrity designer all preceded her foray into the surfing world.

-With a nod to the labyrinthe that has been her professional path, the protean Harper actually credits her tour in the fashion industry as the catalyst that inspired the eventual realization of Black Girls Surf.
+With a nod to her labyrinthine professional path, the protean Harper says it was her tour in the surf fashion industry that ultimately inspired the eventual realization of her organization.

 Harper’s creation of a clothing line designed for Black surfers, however, yielded one considerable barrier.

-A well-calculated pit stop to become a credentialed judge for surfing contests supplied Harper with the foundation and connections needed to launch the first ever Africa Surf International Contest—to be held in Sierra Leone in September 2014—which would at long last assemble candidates for Harper’s surf line and showcase talent throughout the region.
+A well-calculated pit stop to become a credentialed judge for surfing contests supplied Harper with the connections necessary to organize the first ever Africa Surf International Contest—to be held in Sierra Leone in September 2014—which would at long last assemble candidates for Harper’s surf fashion line and showcase talent throughout the region.

-On a visit to West Africa in 2013, Harper met Kadiatu Kamara, or “KK,” a mega-talented surfer who was her country’s only female participant.
-But without competition to challenge KK, the contest appeared destined to fail before it could even get off the ground.
+On a visit to West Africa in 2013, Harper met Kadiatu Kamara, or “KK,” a mega-talented surfer who wound up being her country’s only female participant.
+But without competition to challenge KK, the contest appeared destined to fail before it could get off the ground.

 “We started looking at surf camps,” Harper says, “and I saw a photo of this girl with a surfboard in Senegal.
-I reached out to the camp and they said she was an instructor there.
+I reached out and they said she was an instructor there.
 That’s how we found Khadjou Sambe.
-I asked if she wanted to be in this contest.
-She was in right away.”
+I asked if she wanted to join this contest.
+She said ‘yes’ right away.”

-But just as the foundations were being put into place for the 2014 contest, devastating news broke of the first significant spread of Ebola throughout West Africa.
+But just as wheels began spinning for the 2014 contest, devastating news broke of the first significant spread of Ebola throughout West Africa.

 “So, what do you do when you have surfers awaiting a contest that’s placed on an indefinite hold?”
 Harper says.
 “That’s how Black Girls Surf was started.
 We decided that we were going to try and bring Khadjou and KK to California to train.”

-Of course, political elections, immigration policy changes, border closures, and yet another relentless international pandemic in the coronavirus have not made the transatlantic move an easy one.
+Of course, political elections, fluctuating immigration policies, border closures, and yet another relentless pandemic in the coronavirus have not made the transatlantic voyage an easy one.